Cassie07/Leetcode2021/readme.md

 Notebook

 1. if val
-if val = if bool(val)
+//if val = if bool(val)
-explain: if val != 0 or val != None , bool(val) = True.
+//explain: if val != 0 or val != None , bool(val) = True.
 So sometimes, if val = None, you can use 【if not val】to replace 【if val is None】, the running time will be fast in leetcode.

 2. BFS --> Queue: FIFO